 During your Argentine Experience, make sure to try Argentina´s most traditional drink mate.
 Mate is an infusion based on yerba mate tea leaves, which are typically found in the North East region of Argentina and widely consumed in Argentina, Uruguay, Paraguay and the south of Brazil.
 Each country has their own special spin on how they drink the tea, but the traditional Argentine way is drinking it hot from a gourd.

-On your Argentine Experience you will make your own alfajor cookies.
+On your Argentine Experience, you will make your own alfajor cookies.
 Alfajores are shortbread cookies with dulce de leche in the middle.
-Dulce de leche is similar to caramel, but more rich and flavorfull.
+Dulce de leche is similar to caramel but more rich and flavorful.
 This delicious treat is also a traditional Argentina product, a confection based on milk and sugar.
 But let me warn you, you won’t be able to eat just one.

 Wine Tour through Argentina